MicrosoftDocs/win32/desktop-src/Wua_Sdk/searching--downloading--and-installing-updates.md

 ---
-Description: The scripting sample in this topic shows you how to use Windows Update Agent (WUA) to scan, download, and install updates. ms.assetid: 4b2b1898-64f1-4908-98b7-ea87a6fcb71d
+description: The scripting sample in this topic shows you how to use Windows Update Agent (WUA) to scan, download, and install updates. ms.assetid: 4b2b1898-64f1-4908-98b7-ea87a6fcb71d
 title: Searching, Downloading, and Installing Updates ms.topic: article